apache/druid/docs/content/configuration/index.md

 }
 ```

+Note that compact tasks can fail if their locks are revoked by other tasks of higher priorities.
+Since realtime tasks have a higher priority than compact task by default,
+it can be problematic if there're frequent conflicts between compact tasks and realtime tasks.
+If this is the case, coordinator's automatic compaction might be stuck because of the frequent compact task fails.
+This kind of problem may happen especially in Kafka/Kinesis indexing systems which allow late data arrival.
-For realtime dataSources, it's recommended to set `skipOffsetFromLatest` to some sufficiently large value to avoid frequent compact task failures.
+If you see this problem, it's recommended to set `skipOffsetFromLatest` to some large enough value to avoid such conflicts between compact tasks and realtime tasks.

 ## Overlord